 It comes as no surprise that those skiers trained to a high skill level in ‘open’ skills pass their ski instructor exams with relative ease because they are able to adjust their performance accordingly to external factors.
 So if an assessor sets the objective or a course setter sets the course, if the performer is skilled enough in open skills then it’s relatively straight forward to achieve what is being asked, whoever the assessor, whatever the criteria, whatever the course set, whatever the environment.

 BASI has a world-renowned structure incorporating the skills in skiing for developing open performance known as the ‘Fundamental Element’s, their ‘Components’ and the ‘Performance Threads‘.
-A true understanding of these skills and the ability to adjust and apply them in a constantly changing environment is the key to attaining a PASS for your ski instructor awards, whoever the assessor, whatever the criteria, whatever the environment.
+A true understanding of these skills and the ability to adjust and apply them in a constantly changing environment is the key to attaining a PASS for your ski instructor awards, whoever the assessor, whatever the criteria, whatever the course, whatever the environment.

 At Snoworks PRO we can help guide you on your journey towards open skill development.

 Snoworks enjoys a long-standing affiliation with BASI (British Association of Snowsport Instructors) going back some 35 years when director of Snoworks, Phil Smith took his first BASI exams.
 The relationship is flourishing today with all Snoworks instructors qualified to the highest BASI ISTD level.